 In the following blog post we will cover:

 Quibi is a mobile video-streaming app that focuses on short-form content, or quick bites (Quibi for short), that launched in the US on April 6th, 2020.

-Founded by Jeffrey Katzenberg and led by CEO Meg Whitman, Quibi’s bet on short videos for Millennial and Gen Z audiences is rooted in tall ambitions; the company believes they will change how video content is viewed and produced.
+Founded by Jeffrey Katzenberg and led by CEO Meg Whitman, Quibi’s bet on short videos for Millennial and Gen Z audiences.

 A mobile-centric streaming video platform

 On why they will not release a non-mobile version, Whitman stated, “There is an unmet consumer need from seven in the morning ’til seven at night, and on-the-go viewing is super important.
 The mobile phone was the device that we wanted to focus on, and that was a differentiator for us.”

 Quibi seems to understand the on-the-go nature of current viewership trends, bringing “storytelling into life’s in-between moments”.
 This mobile-only decision could lead to some interesting OTT advertising opportunities later on.